 Your social site is smart; it understands your taste and sends you what you will eventually look for.
-Social media for different generations is a boon or bane both.
+Social media for different generations is a boon or bane for both.
 But whatever the outcomes are, social media is here to stay.

-I hope this article can help you understand the generation and their relationships with social media.
+We hope this article can help you understand the generation and their relationships with social media.
 Let us know in the comment section if you have anything to add.

 Also, check out our article: 5 Must-Read Social Media Success Story in 2022.